kodypbishop/paralax-scroll/README.md

 # paralax-scroll

-This is a empty page to demonstrate page element movement based on scrolling
+This is a empty page to demonstrate movement based on scrolling